Ed Kranepool: Commercials and television appearances

 A 1978 television commercial for Gillette Foamy shaving cream began with black-and-white film footage of Kranepool striking out, and an announcer saying, "From 1962 to 1970, Ed Kranepool batted .227.
 Then Ed switched to Gillette Foamy."
 The ad showed Kranepool in front of a mirror, lathering up and shaving, and switched to color footage of him hitting a ball down the right-field line.
 The announcer said, "Since 1971, Ed's batted .283!
 What do you think of that, Ed?"
 As baseball players had long had a reputation for being superstitious, the ad closed with Kranepool standing in the dugout, in uniform but lathered up and holding up a can of Foamy, saying, "I don't know, but now I shave every other inning."
 The closing narration was, "Foamy: More than thick and rich enough for New York's heavy hitters."

 Another Gillette commercial featured Kranepool lighting a candle in his bathroom and trying to shave using Foamy during a blackout.
 The ad was clearly inspired by the New York blackout of the previous season, which came during a Mets home game at Shea Stadium on July 13, 1977.
 Kranepool also appeared in an ad for SportsPhone with Jerry Koosman.

-He caught flak for a 1986 campaign commercial he did for New York Senator Alfonse D'Amato in which he appeared wearing a New York Mets uniform.
+Kranepool caught flak for a 1986 campaign commercial he did for New York Senator Alfonse D'Amato in which he appeared wearing a New York Mets uniform.
 Following protest from the Mets' ownership group, the commercial was quickly pulled.
 Kranepool also appeared on Saturday Night Live in a cameo appearance, being interviewed by Bill Murray during a skit filmed during spring training in 1979, regarding Chico Escuela's (portrayed by Garrett Morris) tell all book, Bad Stuff 'bout The Mets (a parody of Sparky Lyle's tell all book about the New York Yankees, The Bronx Zoo).
 He appeared as himself in a 1999 episode of Everybody Loves Raymond along with several other members of the 1969 Mets.

-Post retirement
+Post-retirement and health problems

-Ed Kranepool made a living after retirement as a stockbroker and restaurateur, is currently working for a credit card processing company.
-He was inducted into the New York Mets Hall of Fame in 1990 and is currently living in Old Westbury, New York.

-He ranks third on the all-time Mets hits list with 1418.
-He was surpassed by Mets third baseman David Wright, with 1777, and, in 2017, by José Reyes, who has 1491 hits as a member of the Mets.
+Kranepool made a living after retirement as a stockbroker, a restaurateur, and working for a credit card processing company.
+He was inducted into the New York Mets Hall of Fame in 1990.
+He ranks third on the all-time Mets hits list with 1,418.
+He was surpassed by Mets third baseman David Wright, with 1,777, and, in 2017, by José Reyes, who has 1,534 hits as a member of the Mets.

 Kranepool developed diabetes shortly after retirement.
-In 2017 Kranepool had a toe removed due to an abscess that became infected.
+In 2017, Kranepool had a toe removed due to an abscess that became infected.
 The infection could not be controlled because both of his kidneys were failing.
 At the time, Kranepool was on a waiting list for a kidney transplant.

-On May 7, 2019, Ed Kranepool was successfully transplanted with a living donor kidney at Stony Brook University Hospital, Stony Brook, New York under the leadership of transplant surgeons Frank S. Darras, MD and Wayne C. Waltzer, MD.
+On May 7, 2019, Kranepool received a kidney transplant from a living donor at Stony Brook University Hospital.